MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+`auth()` is a globally available function that either returns the current user or returns `None`.

 {% hint style="success" %}
 Masonite uses Jinja2 templating so if you don't understand this templating, be sure to [read their documentation](http://jinja.pocoo.org/docs/2.10/).
 {% endhint %}

 ## Static Files

-For simplicity sake, we won't by styling our blog with something like Bootstrap but it is important to learn how static files such as CSS files work with Masonite so let's walk through how to add a CSS file and add it to our blog.
+For simplicity sake, we won't be styling our blog with something like Bootstrap but it is important to learn how static files such as CSS files work with Masonite so let's walk through how to add a CSS file and add it to our blog.

 Firstly, head to storage/static/ and make a blog.css file and throw anything you like in it.
 For this tutorial we will make the html page slightly grey.